turingschool/backend-curriculum-site/module3/projects/rails_engine/index.md

 #### Running the full test suite

-In the top left corner of the Postman interface, you'll see a "Runner" button.
-Click that and a new Postman window will appear.
-From here, you can select "Rails Engine" from the list of "All Collections".
+In the bottom right corner of the Postman interface, you'll see a "Runner" button.
+Click that and a new panel will appear.
+From here, you can drag one of the three "Rails Engine" collections to the right side of the screen.

-Next you can select/deselect which tests you'd like to run.
-Next, click the "Run Rails Engine" button.
+Next, you can select/deselect which tests you'd like to run.
+Finally, click the "Run Rails Engine" button.

 As it runs, it will show you which tests are passing or failing.